Magnonics: Experiment

 Experimentally, there are many techniques that exist to study magnetic phenomena, each with its own limitations and advantages.
 The experimental techniques can be distinguished by being time-domain (optical and field pumped TR-MOKE), field-domain (ferromagnetic resonance (FMR)) and frequency-domain techniques (Brillouin light scattering (BLS), vector network analyser - ferromagnetic resonance (VNA-FMR)).
 Time-domain techniques allow the temporal evolution of the magnetisation to be traced indirectly by recording the polarisation response of the sample.
 The magnetisation can be inferred by the so-called 'Kerr' rotation.
 Field-domain techniques such as FMR tickle the magnetisation with a CW microwave field.
 By measuring the absorption of the microwave radiation through the sample, as an external magnetic field is swept provides information about magnetic resonances in the sample.
-Importantly, the frequency at which the magnetisation precesses depends on the strength of the applied magnetic field.
+Importantly, the frequency at which the magnetisation processes depends on the strength of the applied magnetic field.
 As the external field strength is increased, so does the precession frequency.
-Frequency-domain techniques such as VNA-FMR, examine the magnetic response due to excitation by an RF current, the frequency of the current is swept through the GHz range and the amplitude of either the transmitted or reflected current can be measured.
+Frequency-domain techniques, such as VNA-FMR, examine the magnetic response due to excitation by an RF current, the frequency of the current is swept through the GHz range, and the amplitude of either the transmitted or reflected current can be measured.

 Modern ultrafast lasers allow femtosecond (fs) temporal resolution for time-domain techniques, such tools are now standard in laboratory environments.
 Based on the magneto-optic Kerr effect, TR-MOKE is a pump-probe technique where a pulsed laser source illuminates the sample with two separate laser beams.
 The 'pump' beam is designed to excite or perturb the sample from equilibrium, it is very intense designed to create highly non-equilibrium conditions within the sample material, exciting the electron, and thereby subsequently the phonon and the spin system.
 Spin-wave states at high energy are excited and subsequently populate the lower lying states during their relaxation path's.
 A much weaker beam called a 'probe' beam is spatially overlapped with the pump beam on the magnonic material's surface.
 The probe beam is passed along a delay line, which is a mechanical way of increasing the probe path length.
 By increasing the probe path length, it becomes delayed with respect to the pump beam and arrives at a later time on the sample surface.
 Time-resolution is built in the experiment by changing the delay distance.
 As the delay line position is stepped, the reflected beam properties are measured.
 The measured Kerr rotation is proportional to the dynamic magnetisation as the spin-waves propagate in the media.
 The temporal resolution is limited by the temporal width of the laser pulse only.
 This allows to connect ultrafast optics with a local spin-wave excitation and contact free detection in magnonic metamaterials, photomagnonics.

+Since 2009 "Magnonics" conferences are organised every second year.
+The next conference takes place in July-August 2025 in Cala Millor, Mallorca, Spain.